 Cluj is the fourth largest city in Romania, far behind Bucharest in terms of population and very close to Timisoara and Iasi.
 Around 300,000 people live in Cluj Napoca, so it’s a pretty large city.

 But what is it like to live in Cluj Napoca?
 We’re going to talk about this – with a focus on expat life in the city – in today’s article.

-So without further ado, let’s see if you should move or retire to Cluj, Romania (or not)!
+So without further ado, let’s see if and why should you move or retire to Cluj Napoca, Romania!